 Marketers should never underestimate the difficulty of their task.
 The current selling environment is distrust.
 The customer’s (client’s, patient’s) initial response to a marketing message is, “I don’t believe you!”

 There are good reasons for this.
 Our current political environment is hearing blatant lies from our leaders.
 We have been disappointed again and again with the products and services that we purchase.

 Have you had experiences like mine?
-About three years ago my wife and I bought a Nikon Colorpix underwater camera and a Dysan V7 Animal + portable vacuum cleaner.
-These were both expensive purchases of several hundred dollars.
-Both of these items aren’t working and their factory warranties have expired.
-Wouldn’t you think they would provide many years of reliable service?
+About three years ago my wife and I bought a Nikon Colorpix underwater camera..
+I was an expensive purchase of several hundred dollars.
+The telephoto feature isn’t working and the factory warranty has expired.
+Wouldn’t you think it would provide many years of reliable service?
 (More than three years?)

 I’m sure you have seen the annual Peanuts comic strip of Lucy pulling away the football when Charlie Brown tries to kick it.
 When our customers look at us, THEY SEE LUCY!